fusioncharts/dev_centre_docs/chart-guide/chart-configurations/tool-tips.md

 * Average number of shipments made every day for the last quarter, from the source to the destination

-Click here for the complete list of tooltip macros supported by FusionCharts Suite XT.|

 ### Example 3: Tooltip Macros for the Box and Whisker Chart

 Create and format the custom tooltip text for data plots using the `plotToolText` attribute.
 It accepts macros, plain text, and HTML tags, as strings.